Pharmacodynamics

 The interaction has not been studied.

-In vitro, lamivudine inhibits intracellular phosphorylation of cladribine, leading to a possible risk of loss of cladribine efficacy if combined in a clinical setting.
+In vitro, lamivudine inhibits the intracellular phosphorylation of cladribine, leading to a possible risk of loss of efficacy of cladribine if combined in clinical settings.
 Some clinical data also support a possible interaction between lamivudine and cladribine.

 Methadone + lamivudine